Thursday 13 March 2025

 Although the legislation was passed in September 1973, having been in preparation long before that date, disgracefully it was not until the last moment - March 1975 - that the MoD got round to producing a leaflet to explain the main features of preserved pensions, and give notice that they would apply from April 6 1975.
 Given the time typically taken to distribute such material in UK or overseas, very few (if any) personnel can have seen the leaflet before the changes had already taken place.

 Some personnel were discharged against their will when the authorities well knew that the changes were pending.
-Many others left voluntarily without knowing that they or their families would be missing out on significant pension benefits in later life.
+Many others had left voluntarily without knowing that they or their families would be missing out on significant pension benefits in later life.

 If an independent representative armed forces federation had existed at the time, service personnel would at the very least have been better informed about their options before leaving the service voluntarily.